bespokewd1/BespokeAgency/src/content/blog/github-beginner-guide.md

 <li>Using Issues and Project Boards: Organize your work by creating issues for bugs or tasks and managing them with project boards, providing a clear overview of progress and priorities.</li>
 </ul>

-**Here are some easy-to-use GitHub projects that beginners can practice and fork, along with their difficulty ratings and descriptions:**
+Here are some easy-to-use GitHub projects that beginners can practice and fork, along with their difficulty ratings and descriptions:

- **1. HTML5 Boilerplate** (Difficulty: 1)
+**HTML5 Boilerplate (Difficulty: 1)**

 This project is a powerful front-end template that provides a solid foundation for building fast, robust web applications.
 It includes all the necessary elements to kickstart your development process, making it ideal for beginners.
-You can fork it at https://github.com/h5bp/html5-boilerplate.
+You can fork it at <a href="https://github.com/h5bp/html5-boilerplate" target="_blank" rel="noopener noreferrer">https://github.com/h5bp/html5-boilerplate</a>.

- **2. Personal Portfolio Template** (Difficulty: 2)
+**Personal Portfolio Template (Difficulty: 2)**

 This customizable portfolio template is designed to showcase your work with a modern aesthetic using HTML, CSS, and JavaScript.
 It’s an excellent way to present your projects and skills to potential employers.
-You can find it and fork it at https://github.com/codewithsadee/vcard-personal-portfolio.
+You can find it and fork it at <a href="https://github.com/codewithsadee/vcard-personal-portfolio" target="_blank" rel="noopener noreferrer">https://github.com/codewithsadee/vcard-personal-portfolio</a>.

-  **3. Bootstrap Templates** (Difficulty: 2)
+**Bootstrap Templates (Difficulty: 2)**

 This repository offers a collection of responsive front-end templates built with Bootstrap, allowing you to create sleek, modern websites quickly.
 It's perfect for those looking to learn how to use Bootstrap effectively.
-You can explore and fork it at https://github.com/mdbootstrap/bootstrap-templates.
+You can explore and fork it at <a href="https://github.com/mdbootstrap/bootstrap-templates" target="_blank" rel="noopener noreferrer">https://github.com/mdbootstrap/bootstrap-templates</a>.

-  **4. Super Mario Bros. in JavaScript** (Difficulty: 3)
+**Super Mario Bros. in JavaScript (Difficulty: 3)**

 This project features a fully playable version of Super Mario Bros. built with JavaScript.
 You can fork this repository to understand the game mechanics, modify the code, and even create your own levels.
 It’s a fun way to enhance your JavaScript skills while working on an interactive project.
-You can fork it at https://github.com/meth-meth-method/super-mario.
+You can fork it at <a href="https://github.com/meth-meth-method/super-mario" target="_blank" rel="noopener noreferrer">https://github.com/meth-meth-method/super-mario</a>.

 These projects provide a fantastic opportunity to enhance your coding skills, explore GitHub, and gain hands-on experience with real-world applications.
 By forking these repositories, you can modify the code and personalize them to improve your understanding and expertise in web development.
 Happy coding!